ryan4yin/nixos-and-flakes-book/docs/faq/index.md

 ## error: collision between `...` and `...`

-This error occurs when you installed two packages that depend on the same library but with different versions in the same environment(home module or nixos module).
+This error occurs when you installed two packages that depend on the same library but with different versions in the same profile(home module or nixos module).

 For example, if you have the following configuration: